digitaltvguy/fswatch-Filesystem-Events-Watchfolder-Shell-Script/README.md

 # fswatch_watchfolder_script
-shell script for fswatch which checks watchfolder for new files via event type flags and delivers via scp to destination

-**MOST IMPORTANT - IT WATCHES FOR FILES THAT ARE COPYING AND ONLY SENDS A TRIGGER WHEN THE FILE COPY IS COMPLETED**

-This script uses file system events to check a watchfolder and transfers the file to a remote server
+** A "file-system events" script built to avoid scanning a folder.**
+** Using operating system specific filesystem events it also monitors for "growing files" before acting**

-It looks for to fswatch event names "Updated" and "Renamed" so files don't trigger until ready.
+It looks for to fswatch event names "Updated", "Renamed", "MovedTo" so files don't trigger until ready.

 "Renamed" event accepts file moves into the watch folder